-What are the qualifying conditions a member must meet to be entitled to a CTS?
+What are the qualifying rulesconditions a member must meet to be entitled to a CTS?

-A member must meet the following qualifying conditions to be entitled to a CTS.
+A member must meet the following qualifying rulescenditions to be entitled to a CTS.
 They must:

-- leave active membership of the LGPS before reaching normal pension age (NPA), and - on the date they leave active membership, have at least three months pensionable service ('the three-month condition') and not be entitled to deferred/pensioner benefits.
+- leave active membership of the LGPS before reaching normal pension age (NPA) though payment can take place after NPA, and - on the date they leave active membership, have at least three months pensionable service ('the three-month condition') and not be entitled to deferred/pensioner benefits.